Are you as excited for Halloween as these neighbors are?!

 It’s a safe and fun Halloween event with something for everyone!
 Daytime activities for families will include pumpkin decorating, arts & crafts, face painting, trick-or-treating, and a costume parade around the Park.

-Where: Falls Church
+Where: Falls Church, VA

-When: October 29, 6-8:30pm
+When: October 28, 6-8:30pm

 Admission: $2/children ages 2 and up (adults free)

 The City of Falls Church has been hosting the annual Halloween Carnival for over 30 years!
-Infants through fifth graders are invited to enjoy carnival games, a moon bounce, face painting, crafts, a haunted house, movies, candy, and a live creepy creature show featuring the spookiest reptiles in nature.
+Infants through sixth graders are invited to enjoy carnival games, a moon bounce, face painting, crafts, a haunted house, movies, candy, and a live creepy creature show featuring the spookiest reptiles in nature.
 The first hour is best for children up to 2nd grade, and 3rd – 6th graders will enjoy the second hour.

-Where: Port Discovery
+Where: Port Discovery | Baltimore, MD

-When: October 29, 10am – 3:30pm
+When: October 28, 10am – 3:30pm

-Admission: $13.95/ages 2 and up
+Admission: $15.95/ages 2 and up

-Where: Maryland Science Center
+Where: Maryland Science Center | Baltimore, MD

-When: October 29, 12-4pm
+When: October 28, 12-4pm

-Admission: $20.95/adult, $16.95/ages 3-12
+Admission: $24.95/adult, $18.95/ages 3-12

-Celebrate the chills and thrills of Halloween at the MSC’s 8th annual event, where creepy chemistry and mysterious science combine to provide a hauntingly good time.
+Celebrate the chills and thrills of Halloween at the MSC’s 9th annual event, where creepy chemistry and mysterious science combine to provide a hauntingly good time.
 Spend the afternoon with making gooey, glowing slime, decorating pumpkins, exploring spooky sensory bins, and even watch pumpkins being launched off of the roof!

 Pumpin Rock ‘n Roll

 Where: Warner Circle Park | Kensington, MD

-When: October 29, 12-4pm
+When: October 28, 12-4pm

 Join Headfirst Camps this Halloween for a spooky afternoon of music, games, food, and fun at the first ever Pumpkin Rock N’ Roll!
 Warner Circle Park will be transformed into a full-blown Halloween extravaganza.
 Kids can participate in a fun costume contest and parade, and enjoy family-friendly attractions including festival-style musical performances, food trucks, inflatable rides and slides, and a rock wall.
 Don’t miss the main event: The Pumpkin Roll, a derby race of Halloween pumpkins-turned-boxcars.

-When: October 29, 11am
+When: October 28

-When: October 29, 3pm
+When: October 28-30